 Pricing: Starts at $8/employee/month for the core Unity platform.
 Add-on modules (payroll, benefits, device management) are priced separately.
 Custom quotes required for full-stack pricing.

 Limitations: Modular pricing adds up quickly.
-The full onboarding+IT+payroll stack costs significantly more than the base price suggests.
-Less focused on the human-connection side of onboarding - if you want sentiment tracking or journey personalization, you'll need to pair Rippling with a tool like Enboarder.
+Full onboarding+IT+payroll stack costs significantly more than the base price suggests.
+Less focused on the human-connection side of onboarding - if you want sentiment tracking or journey personalization, you’ll need to pair Rippling with a tool like Enboarder.

 Integrations: Native connections to 600+ apps including Slack, Google Workspace, Microsoft 365, Okta, Jira, and major ATS platforms.
-The IT provisioning integrations (MDM, identity management) are uniquely deep.
+IT provisioning integrations (MDM, identity management) are uniquely deep - a differentiator no pure-play onboarding tool matches.

 2. Enboarder - Best for AI-Powered Onboarding Journeys

-Enboarder positions itself as an "AI-native" journey platform - and the AI is genuinely integrated, not bolted on.
-Its PowerfulAI suite generates personalized onboarding journeys, crafts communications tailored to the new hire's role and background, and delivers proactive nudges to hiring managers when engagement dips.
+Enboarder positions itself as an “AI-native” journey platform - and the AI is genuinely integrated, not bolted on.
+Its PowerfulAI suite generates personalized onboarding journeys, crafts communications specific to each new hire’s role and background, and delivers proactive nudges to hiring managers when engagement dips.

 AI features: Instant journey generation from job details, AI-crafted communications, predictive analytics that flag flight risks, and personalized content delivery at scale.
 Integrates with 85+ apps including major ATS platforms, e-signature tools, and messaging systems.